Skip to content

 Choose Gremlin When

-• You prefer imperative, step-by-step traversal logic
+• Imperative, step-by-step traversal logic is preferred

-• You're familiar with functional programming patterns
+• The team is familiar with functional programming patterns

 • Porting from another TinkerPop-compatible database